asrindayananda/hashnode-blog/cktrf2z3h04lhiis1a9q2abp9.md

 ## Twitter tweet bot using GitHub Actions

+This is how I created a GitHub Action that sends tweets to my Twitter automaticly

+# Twitter Authentification

-Log into your twitter account
+Log into your Twitter account

-Register as twitter dev
+Register as Twitter dev
 - https://developer.twitter.com/en/apply-for-access

 Once approved create a new app